-Teaching routinely incorporates activities designed to promote children's social skills and emotional development.

-- Lessons are planned to be interesting, appropriately challenging and differentiated. - Appropriate behaviour is taught and reinforced on a regular basis. - Children are taught the language of sharing and cooperation, rights, choice and consequences. - Children are encouraged to identify their own and others' strengths and to recognise and value the diversity within their classroom. - All adults are to be aware of children with behaviour, emotional and social difficulties and may make adaptations to managing behaviour where necessary. - There are school charters, class charters and rewards, devised through discussion and agreed with children, promoting positive social and learning behaviours, teaching children about their rights and ways to respect others rights.
-Rewards include: use of sun / cloud / rain cloud in the early years, dojos, star charts, stickers, sharing achievements with members of staff, mentions in the 'Golden Book' and other systems designed to promote positive behaviour. - Appropriate behaviour is quickly noticed and celebrated by adults and peers. - There are clear systems, which are used across the school and understood by all, for dealing with inappropriate behaviour.
+- Teaching routinely incorporates activities designed to promote children's social skills and emotional development. - Lessons are planned to be interesting, appropriately challenging and differentiated. - Appropriate behaviour is taught and reinforced on a regular basis. - Children are taught the language of sharing and cooperation, rights, choice and consequences. - Children are encouraged to identify their own and others' strengths and to recognise and value the diversity within their classroom. - All adults are to be aware of children with behaviour, emotional and social difficulties and may make adaptations to managing behaviour where necessary. - There are school charters, class charters and rewards, devised through discussion and agreed with children, promoting positive social and learning behaviours, teaching children about their rights and ways to respect others rights.
+Rewards include: dojos, star charts, stickers, sharing achievements with members of staff, mentions in the 'Golden Book' and other systems designed to promote positive behaviour. - Appropriate behaviour is quickly noticed and celebrated by adults and peers. - There are clear systems, which are used across the school and understood by all, for dealing with inappropriate behaviour.
 These are adapted for individuals and classes as required.